Skip to main content

 Santiago Cabrera Almanza

-Santiago Cabrera Almanza (he/him) is a first-year student at Warren College majoring in Bioengineering: Biotechnology.
+Santiago Cabrera Almanza (he/him) is a second-year student at Warren College majoring in Bioengineering: Biotechnology.
 He is a first-generation Mexican student living in San Pablo, California.
 He wishes to help contribute to the field of science and the innovations being discovered every day.
 While growing up, his family was low-income and struggled to maintain a home.
 Despite this, he didn't give up and strived to receive a higher education so he can one day be able to support his family and inspire the next generation in his family to also pursue a higher education.
 Santiago is inspired by the history of innovation, seeing how we once went from learning how to build fire to being able to explore the stars and the lowest parts of the sea once thought unexplorable.
 Santiago wishes to one day help contribute to our history of innovation so that future generations can also be able to use the knowledge we learned and help continue the history.

 • Fnu Anu